What is a Card Testing Scam? What are Some Key Best Practices to Stop These Attacks?

-As the digital landscape expands and online shopping becomes the new norm, the opportunities for fraud expand with them.
-Card testing is just one of many clever ways to defraud cardholders and merchants, though it might be the least obvious.
+As the digital landscape expands and online shopping becomes the new norm, the opportunities for fraudsters grow as well.

 - Card Testing